aman-nidhi/aman-nidhi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+MERN Stack
 - 🌱 I’m currently learning ...
-Typescript, MERN Stack, Django
+Typescript, Django, System Design, DB
-- 👯 I’m looking to collaborate on ...
-Anything
+- 👯 I’m looking to collaborate on ... js and python project, or anything interesting
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Algotihms, Web Development, Software Career
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... twitter, linkedin
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 # Other online presence: